-I have been associated with my organization for the past 6 years.
+I have been associated with Maynard Leigh Associates for the past six years.
 We work with the principles of theatre, psychology, learning & development to create transformation in the corporate world.

-There is one vital word that is such an integral part of the theatre world and can also sum up my experience beautifully...it is the word PLAY.
+There is one vital word that is such an integral part of theatre that can also sum up my experience beautifully: it is the word play.

-For me it’s been a journey where I have been able to better my work/life performance, being thoroughly engaged (in a super fun way) with a deep purpose of learning and giving back.
+For me, it’s been a journey where I have been able to improve my work/life balance, through being thoroughly engaged and having a deep purpose of learning and giving back.

 It allowed me to access all parts that make the whole.
-Before I stepped into this world, I had strong beliefs of who I was and what I could or couldn’t do.
+Before I stepped into this world, I had strong beliefs of who I was and what I could or could not do.
 Playing challenged all of that.
-To perform at different levels I needed to access the many characters that lived inside me (some of them dormant for years and some not discovered at all).
+To perform at different levels, I needed to access the many characters that lived inside me - some of them dormant for years, and some not discovered at all.

-Having previously worked in the hospitality world, had sharpened the disciplined, dignified and attention to detail part of me, but it had also asked me to pack away the playful, slightly messy, vulnerable me.
-This space allowed me to welcome back all those characters.
-As a performer on stage or in the real world your ability to access the right character at the right time for the right purpose is what creates peak performance.
+Having previously worked in the hospitality world, I had sharpened the disciplined, dignified, and detail-oriented part of me, however I had also needed to pack away the playful, messy, vulnerable me.
+The space created by play allowed me to welcome back all of those characters.
+As a performer on stage or in the real world, your ability to access the right character at the right time for the right purpose is what creates peak performance.

-Lastly it strengthened in me the value of rehearsal.
-Rehearsing means to have complete focus on the task at hand and be able to practice the piece with the team several times.
-It brings forth characters of being well organized and having rehearsal time and space which is sacrosanct for theater.
-This is what allows for performance to be fluid and error free.
-However most performers in the real world are grappling with VUCA*.
-So, when does the theatre world prepare you for that?
-The most essential elements of a rehearsal is spontaneity and agility, which can equally be fascinating and effective.
+Finally, it strengthened in me the value of rehearsal.
+Rehearsing means to have complete focus on the task at hand, and to be able to practice the piece with the team several times.
+It brings forth characters of being well-organised and having rehearsal time and space, which is sacrosanct for theatre.
+This is what allows for performance to be fluid and free of error.
+However most performers in the real world are grappling with a volatile, uncertain, complex and ambiguous environment.
+So how can the theatre world prepare you for that?
+The most essential elements of a rehearsal are spontaneity and improvisation, which can be fascinating and effective when applied to business.
 While you are performing, that moment of error or uncertainty on the stage can strike anytime.
-An actor’s ability to be present, think on his/her feet, to have no choice to be in victim mode and make a quick transition into a player is crucial, because...the show must go on!
+An actor’s ability to be present, think on their feet, to have no choice to be in victim mode and make a quick transition into action is crucial, because the show must go on!

-Working with Maynardleigh and all our clients has given me these invaluable lessons on performance.
+Working with Maynard Leigh and all our clients has given me these invaluable lessons on performance.
 It has helped me grow and allowed me to share these along the way with many of my workshop participants and the people I coach.
-Yet, the journey of 6 years has been a breeze because after all it was pure PLAY.
+Yet, the journey of the last six years has been a breeze - because after all, it was pure play.